needle-mirror/com.unity.cloud.assets/Documentation~/asset-discovery-sample.md

 ### I can't see my assets

-If you can't see any assets, it might be that your organization doesn't have the asset management feature flag enabled.
+If you can't see any assets, your organization may not have the Asset Management feature enabled.
 You'll need to [request access to the beta](https://docs.unity3d.com/docs-asset-manager/manual/request-access.html).